GenericMappingTools/gmt/doc/rst/source/makecpt.rst

 .. _-I:

 **-I**
-    Reverses the sense of color progression in the master CPT file.
+    Reverses the sense of color progression in the master CPT.
 Also exchanges the foreground and background colors, including those specified by the parameters :ref:`COLOR_BACKGROUND <COLOR_BACKGROUND>` and :ref:`COLOR_FOREGROUND <COLOR_FOREGROUND>`.